ascendtech/gwt-gradle/README.md

 # gwt.modern
 A plugin for GWT 2.8.x projects using webpack and npm.
 Aims to be ready for GWT 3.x.
 Compiles to archive file for deploy on web server.

+Work in progess examples can be found https://github.com/ascendtech/gwt-examples

 ## Basic Usage